AmosNimos/Information/Vaccination-passport.md

 It is sad to see that some people have already made up their mind, they have taken position and wont reconsider it.

+A lot of people when face with reality that is different from their pre define perception of reality, will enter a into what is called a cognitive dissonance, This can happen when they are face with new information that they simply are not mentally ready to consider, this can make them verry angry. when you realise you are arguing with a persone in that state of mind stop debating. they might even be the one turning the conversation into a debate, then it is pointless to continue the conversation.

 #### Others related webpage/blogs I found on this topics:
 > (These site have not all been fully reviewed by me, i am but a human with limited time to do these research.)